hannayusuf97/m3u4strmV2/README.md

 ## Introduction

 This project was created to solve the issue of playing M3U Plus lists on Jellyfin, the program uses a UI to manage M3Us and add media to Jellyfin.
+** I used AI in this project mostly in the frontend